|Nutritional Guidelines (per serving)|

 If you have friends or family who like to brew their own beer, let them save the spent grain for you to try your hand at this bread recipe.
 Your local brewery might be happy to offload a pound or two of them, too; just call ahead.
 Like any freshly made bread, this will keep for several days, well wrapped, at room temperature.
 It toasts and freezes well, too.

 Make the Dough

-Turn out onto a lightly floured board and knead until smooth and elastic, then shape into a ball, place into a lightly oiled bowl, turn once to coat, cover and let rise until double, about 1 hour.
+Turn out onto a lightly floured board and knead until smooth and elastic, then shape into a ball.

 Shaping the Dough

-Divide dough in half for two small loaves (about 12 ounces each) or leave as is for one larger loaf (about 1 1/2 pounds).
+Divide dough in half for 2 small loaves (about 12 ounces each) or leave as is for 1 larger loaf (about 1 1/2 pounds).

 Cover lightly with greased plastic wrap or a slightly damp, clean kitchen towel.

 Let rise until doubled, about 1 hour.
 After about 30 minutes, heat your oven to either 350 F/180 C for a loaf in a pan or 450 F/230 C for a hand-shaped batard.
 If you have a bread stone, place it in the oven now.

 Baking a Batard